-- In December 2020 HCMS learned UHC would be requiring an increase in liability limits from $100,000/$300,000 to $1 million/3 million which was set to take effect March 1, 2021.
+- In December 2020, HCMS learned UHC would require an increase in liability limits from $100,000/$300,000 to $1 million/3 million, which was set to take effect March 1, 2021.
 HCMS reached out to UHC and advised them that Texas enacted tort reform in 2003 (see below item) to limit frivolous lawsuits and placed a cap on noneconomic damages at $250,000.
 As such, liability limits at $1 million/3 million were unnecessary in Texas and caused an economic burden to our physicians.
 As a result of these efforts, UHC indefinitely postponed the requirement.
 However, HCMS continues to monitor any changes in liability limits by payors to ensure they are appropriate for our physicians.

 Newborn Screens Underpayments